artsy/ezel/README.md

 4. Run the server `make s`
 5. Visit [localhost::4000](http://localhost:4000) and see an example that uses the Github API.

+After understanding some of the concepts below you can start clean by running `make clean` and setting the API_URL in /config to your own.

 ### Overview

 Easel is composed of some core tools you should learn before diving in.